Bernard F. Miller QC, HalifaxManaging Trustee

-Mr. Miller is currently in public service as the Deputy Minister, Office of Strategy Management, and Deputy Minister of Business for Nova Scotia.
-Mr. Miller was appointed to Nova Scotia’s Office of Strategy Management in October 2017 and Deputy Minister of Business in January 2018.
+Most recently, Mr. Miller served in the Nova Scotia public service as the Deputy Minister, Office of Strategy Management, and Deputy Minister of Business for Nova Scotia.

 From 2006 to 2013, he was the Managing Partner/CEO of McInnes Cooper, one of the 20 largest law firms in Canada with offices throughout Atlantic Canada and had overall responsibility for strategic planning and operational leadership of the firm.
-While in private practice Bernie was recognized by Chambers and Partners Global as a leading lawyer in environmental law and featured in Lexpert, Best Lawyers in Canada, Practical Law Company and Who’s Who Legal as a leading lawyer in business, energy, aboriginal and environmental law.
-Prior to entering the public service he served as corporate secretary of Twin Rivers Paper Company of Madawaska, Maine and Edmundston, New Brunswick.
+While he was practicing law he also was corporate secretary of Twin Rivers Paper Company of Madawaska, Maine and Edmundston, New Brunswick.

 The Honourable Kevin G. LynchPC, OC, PhD, LLD, Toronto